 4. This policy does not apply to a completed study abroad experience for which the student has not obtained the prior approval of the graduate program director.
 The applicable policy in such cases is the Graduate Academic Policy for the Transfer of Credit to a Graduate Program.

-5. Except for courses meeting the exception in 1. b. above, the graduate program director shall report each award of graduate credit for a study abroad experience to the dean of graduate studies for final approval.
+5. Except for courses meeting the exception in 1. b. above, the graduate program director shall report each award of graduate credit for a study abroad experience to the dean of the Graduate School for final approval.

-The university may award more than one master's degree where
+The university may award more than one graduate degree at the same level where

-1. all stated requirements are met for each degree, and;
+- all stated requirements are met for each degree;